KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 **Significance:** A better understanding of ICDs.

-### Resummoning Oz while he's still active counts as using an elemental Skill
+### Resummoning Oz while he's still active counts as using an Elemental Skill

 **By:** Peekays\#2722
 **Added:** <Version date="2021-07-17" />
 **Last tested:** <VersionHl date="2021-07-17" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_865717842816532491_865808993149255710_transcript-fischl-c1-and-hod.html)

-**Finding/Bug:** Both the summoning and re-summoning of Oz with E count as using an elemental Skill.
+**Finding/Bug:** Both the summoning and re-summoning of Oz with E count as using an Elemental Skill.
 For example, they both trigger the 4-Piece heart of depth effect.

 **Evidence:**